networknext/next/docs/source/building_the_sdk.rst

 Building the SDK
 ================

-Official binaries for Windows and consoles have already been built for you in the "lib" directory.
+Official binaries for Windows and consoles are in the "lib" directory.

-To build the SDK yourself, and the example programs, see the instructions below:
+To build the example programs, see the instructions below:

 Windows
 -------